 - and…FREE drop-in programming!

 Discover the past with Scout Saturdays at the Molly Brown House Museum.
 Uncover the story of Margaret Brown and life in early Colorado through hands-on activities, a guided tour, and even a special Scout tea!
-Scout Saturdays at the Molly Brown House Museum take place from 9:30-11:30 on the dates listed below.
-Advanced registration required for all Scout programs.

 In this Scout Saturday program, Junior Girl Scouts will get to find out what girls growing up in the early 1900s liked to do for fun, what daily life would have been like, and even enjoy a formal Victorian tea.
 This program will help Junior Girl Scouts earn their Playing the Past badge.
 Junior Girl Scout Saturdays take place on:

-January 26– SOLD OUT
+January 25 – SOLD OUT